 Sra.
 Becky Patch

 For Spanish the children are assessed in three different areas interpersonal (speaking), interpretive (reading/listening), and presentational (writing).
-None of our categories have pluses.
-The students can only receive 1, 2, 3, or 4.
+The students can receive 1, 2, 3, or 4.
 It is very difficult to receive a 4 in any of the categories.
 The children have to go way above and beyond what we are learning in class to receive a 4.
 At this point in the year, we have not learned an extensive amount of vocabulary for our unit since they are year long units.
 If your child currently has a 1 or 2 in the interpersonal category, he/she is where he/she should be.
 As we progress in the unit your child will be able to use more vocabulary and ask more questions during their conversations.
 The interpretive category only has three levels for Spanish 1, 2, or 3.